lanl-ansi/PowerModelsGMD.jl/README.md

 Solve the minimum-load shedding problem for a network subjected to GIC where lines and transformers can be opened or closed.
 `run_ac_gmd_ots("test/data/ots_test.m")`

-Mitigating transformer overheating is achieved by treating the problem as an optimal transmission switching formulation.
+Mitigating transformer overheating is achieved by treating the problem as an optimal transmission switching specification.
 However, actual observed GMDs show time-varying behavior in ground electric fields both in magnitude and direction, which could cause different transformer heating than observed in the field peak magnitude.
-Thus, the problem is extended to a multi-time-series formulation as well, in which the physics of transformer heating over time are modeled and used to inform a new optimization model that mitigates the effects of heating in terms of the thermal degradation of the transformer winding insulation.
+Thus, the problem is extended to a multi-time-series specification as well, in which the physics of transformer heating over time are modeled and used to inform a new optimization model that mitigates the effects of heating in terms of the thermal degradation of the transformer winding insulation.
 -->

 ## Data Reference

-PMsGMD uses several extensions to the PMs data format to provide input for its problem formulations.
+PMsGMD uses several extensions to the PMs data format to provide input for its problem specifications.
 For generality, it uses a separate dc network defined by the `gmd_bus` and `gmd_branch` tables.
 To correctly calculate the increased reactive power consumption of each transformer, the `branch_gmd` table adds all winding configuration related data.
 Furthermore, `branch_thermal` table adds thermal data necessary to determine the temperature changes in transformers.
 The `bus_gmd` table includes the latitude and longitude of buses in the ac network for use in distributionally robust optimization or for convenience in plotting the network.